-3.3.1.1.2 Management Cluster Deployment Mode1 - Option2: NSX-T Managers VMs deployed in three locations
+3.3.1.1.3 Management Cluster Deployment Mode1 - Option3: NSX Managers VMs deployed in three locations

-For the Multi-Locations use case with 3 locations or more, and latency (RTT) below 10 milliseconds between each, and no congestion between those locations; it is recommended to have one NSX-T Manager VM in three locations.
+For the Multi-Locations use case with 3 locations or more, and latency (RTT) below 10 milliseconds between each, and no congestion between those locations; it is recommended to have one NSX Manager VM in three locations.

-Figure 3-12: NSX-T Multisite Manager Cluster- Management Deployment Model Option2
+Figure 3-13: NSX Multisite Manager Cluster-Management Deployment Model Option2

-NSX-T Manager VMs can be hosted on one single vCenter or dedicated local vCenter in each location (as represented in the figure above).
-There is no requirement for stretch vCenter-Cluster, nor vCenters in linked mode in this Management Cluster deployment mode1.
+NSX Manager VMs can be hosted on one single vCenter or dedicated local vCenter in each location (as represented in the figure above).
+There is no requirement for stretch vCenter-Cluster, nor vCenters in linked mode in this Management Cluster deployment model.

 There is also no requirement for L2-VLAN Management stretch across the different locations.
-Each NSX-T Manager can be on a different L2-VLAN Management subnet.
-However, if an NSX-T Manager Cluster VIP is needed, then L2-VLAN Management across the locations is required.
+Each NSX Manager can be on a different L2-VLAN Management subnet.
+However, if an NSX Manager Cluster VIP is needed, then L2-VLAN Management across the locations is required.
 If no L2-VLAN Management across locations is available, an external load balancer VIP has to be configured.

-In this Management Deployment Mode1 - Option2, the loss of one location does not stop the Management Plane service since the NSX-T Manager cluster still has 2 valid members.
+In this Management Deployment Mode1 - Option2, the loss of one location does not stop the Management Plane service since the NSX Manager cluster still has 2 valid members.